wrunion/image-finder/README.md

 # Image Finder

-#### Enter a keyword to see a beautiful image!
-Epicodus independent project to practice API calls, 3/24/2020
+#### Enter a keyword to see a beautiful image with metadata and links.
+Epicodus independent project, 3/24/2020

 #### By **Winter A. Runion**